HarmonJared55/Database-Final/README.md

 To run the python file, the python package pyodbc needs to be installed.

 1) Make sure python is installed
+2) Make sure pip is installed
-2) Install pyodbc pakage
+3) Install pyodbc pakage
   `pip install pyodbc`
-3) run the UI.py file with python
+4) run the UI.py file with python